-This proposed submeasure aligns roof product solar reflectance and thermal emittance requirements across multifamily buildings in climate zones groups, primarily based on the roof slope.
-The proposal does not introduce additional product performance stringency nor selection limitations beyond existing roof requirements.
+This proposed submeasure aligns roofing product solar reflectance and thermal emittance requirements across multifamily buildings in climate zones groups, primarily based on presence of an attic and the roof slope.

 The Cool Roof Rating Council (CRRC) is the entity that manages the rating and certification of roofing products for their durability and energy performance.
 As of December 2019, there were nearly 3,000 products registered in the CRRC database.
 Of these, 2,636 (and 89 percent) products meet the existing Title 24, Part 6 cool roof requirements for low-or steep-slope roofing.
 183 manufacturers are represented in the CRRC database, and they encompass almost all major roofing product manufacturers.
 The distribution of compliant products is shown in Figure 2.